 - 1. Student meets with the instructor (within 3 weeks of grade assignment).
-If not resolved: - 2.
-Student submits a written statement to Academic Dean or Director of Academic Affairs (within 5 weeks of grade assignment).

-If not resolved:

-- 3. Appeal goes to Grade Appeal Committee (within 2 weeks).

-- 4. Student is notified of final decision.
+If not resolved: - Student submits a written statement to Academic Dean or Director of Academic Affairs (within 5 weeks of grade assignment).
+If not resolved: - 3.
+Appeal goes to Grade Appeal Committee (within 2 weeks). - 4.
+Student is notified of final decision.

-The Office of Academic Programs shall ensure that the university catalog and other pertinent publications reflect this policy.
+The Office of the Registrar shall ensure that the University catalog and other pertinent publications reflect this policy.